binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/argocd-external-cluster.md

 If this cluster was created using the [**binbash Leverage**](https://leverage.binbash.co/) [Landing Zone](https://leverage.binbash.co/try-leverage/) [EKS layer](https://github.com/binbashar/le-tf-infra-aws/tree/master/apps-devstg/us-east-1/k8s-eks-demoapps) this req is met.

+Also the VPC for both K8s cluster should be connected. (e.g. VPCPeerings have to be in place between them)

+!!! info
+    Learn how to create `VPCPeerings` using [**binbash Leverage**](https://leverage.binbash.co/) [Landing Zone](https://leverage.binbash.co/try-leverage/) here.

 ---

 ---

 ## How to

+There are a few ways to accomplish this.
+Here are two of them, you can find more [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#clusters).

+- IAM Roles
+- Bearer tokens

+---

+### IAM Roles

 First we need to understand the how-to do this.